-Any person may request, (preferably by email to the project manager, or in writing), within the comment period specified in this notice, that a public hearing be held to consider this application.
+Any person may request, in writing, within the comment period specified in this notice, that a public hearing be held to consider this application.
 Requests for public hearings shall state, with particularity, the reasons for holding a public hearing.

 You are invited to communicate the information contained in this notice to any other parties whom you deem likely to have interest in the matter.